NickRance/personalWebsite/src/pages/12-11-2017-Bio/index.md

 Hey There!
 My name is Nicholas F. Rance.
 I'm 23 years old and I live in New York where I work full-time on my start-up [RoundRobin](http://www.roundrobin.tech)

-I'm interested in Data Science, Artificial Intelligence Augmentation and Development Economics.
+I'm interested in Data Science, Artificial Intelligence, Biotech and Development Economics.

 In my spare time I go Scuba Diving and Rock Climbing.